 As most of you already know we are refurbishing a building on Stratford High Street, which will replace our building in Queen Square from September next year.
-In the last couple of weeks people have begun to stop me in the corridor to ask for the address of the new building so that they can plan and try out their journeys to Starford.
+In the last couple of weeks people have begun to stop me in the corridor to ask for the address of the new building so that they can plan and try out their journeys to Stratford.
 The address is 275 to 285 High Street, Stratford, E15 2TF.
 The excellent local transport links were a big factor in our choice of this site for our new home.
 It is less than 10 mins walk from the main station at Stratford which has underground, overground, DLR and National rail services, and only 2 mins from Stratford High Street DLR Station.
-There is also a bus station outside of the main Stafford station.
+There is also a bus station outside of the main Stratford station.

 Our lovely architects AWW have partnered with us to come up with a design which reflects our quirky, friendly non corporate approach and provides practical functional spaces.